dtodtf/image-to-ascii/README.md

   ```
   If either width or height (but not both) is set to 0, the resulting ASCII art will be scaled to be in the original ratio.

+  ## Automatically Scales Image
+  This tool automatically scales your image so the width is 80 characters because that's the size of a standard terminal window.
+If you want to change the dimensions of your ✨magnificent✨ artwork, use the `-width` and `-height` flags.

   ## Image formats
   This tool only supports png and jpg images.